guigo2k/ganesh/README.md

 ```

-### Note
+### Notes

+Nginx natively supports upstream servers speaking the uwsgi protocol.
+See [uWSGI docs](http://uwsgi-docs.readthedocs.org/en/latest/Nginx.html).

 By default, applications do not have access to the host system.
-You can --link your app to other containers or mount specific directories from your host system using Docker volumes.
+You can --link your app to other containers or mount specific directories from your host  using Docker volumes.

-For more information visit the [Docker Docs](https://docs.docker.com/).
+For more information visit the [Docker docs](https://docs.docker.com/).